xpack/web-jekyll/pages/metadata/build.md

 - **build configuration**: a complete group of definitions which will eventually result in an artefact; in a project, the build configuration names (including those used for tests), must be unique;
-  for simple projects usualy there are only two top configurations, `debug`/`release`; for complex projects there can be more, for different targets or, in test cases, even for different toolchains;
+  for simple projects usually there are only two top configurations, `debug`/`release`; for complex projects there can be more, for different targets or, in test cases, even for different toolchains;